NamanOG/Portfolio/README.md

 - **Projects**: Browse through the various projects I've worked on, from web applications to design creations.
 - **Skills**: Learn about the technologies, languages, and tools I'm proficient in.
-- **Contact**: Get in touch with me to collaborate, discuss projects, or simply connect.
+- **resume**: Get in touch with me to collaborate, discuss projects, or simply resume.

 ## Projects